WVU Libraries Graduate Student Library Immersion Program

 Downtown Library

 The Graduate Student Library Immersion Program is a three-day intensive workshop designed to improve participants’ research skills with hands-on activities and demonstrations on a variety of resources, methods, tools and topics.
 The program focuses on addressing participants' research challenges and building community both within and across disciplines.
+It will be held in person at the Downtown Library and will include a blend of whole-group and concurrent sessions, with participants choosing the concurrent sessions most relevant to their research.

 Subject librarians will be available for individual consultations about participants’ research interests and challenges.

-Lunch and refreshments are provided along with a $125 stipend upon successful completion.
+Breakfast, lunch, and refreshments are provided along with a $125 stipend upon successful completion.

 Admission to the program is competitive and will be balanced to ensure representation across disciplines.
 Applications will be evaluated based on the alignment of applicants’ expressed research interests, needs, and challenges with the program’s offerings.

-The application due date is May 26, 2022
+The application due date is May 30, 2023.

-Apply Now2021 Immersion Program Session Descriptions
+Apply Now2022 Immersion Program Session Descriptions

 Library Essentials